mamanigrasso/PartyPoker/README.md

 the strongest hand.
 This opens up the opportunity to win by bluffing even with weak cards.
 The goal is to win as many chips as possible from other players.

+## Cheating

+Cheating is allowed once per round.
+Click on the Cheat button to select one of the two different cheat options(EYE, DEAD MANS HAND).
+But beware, other players can clap you up by clicking the big round red button with the call sign and selecting the player who cheats.
+If the player is correct, then the round ends for the cheating player and the player who pressed the button gets 1/5 of the chips from the player who has cheated.

+* Eye

+The Eye Cheat option gives you access to a card of any player.

+* Dead man's Hand

+With this special cheat option, it is possible to exchange one card from the entire deck of the deck for one of the two cards in your hand.

 ## Preview Scene

 ![Pokerfox](https://github.com/mamanigrasso/PartyPoker/blob/master/app/src/main/res/drawable-xxhdpi/fox.png)

 ## Technical Details

+PokerFox is a multiplayer Android game which was developed using Android Studio and the programming language Java and Android SDK version 26.
+The multiplayer component was implemented using the 3rd party framework called Salut.
+PokerFox can be played on any Android device, the only requirement is that WifiDirect is enabled on al participating devices.

 * [Android Studio](https://developer.android.com/studio/)
 * [Salut Network](https://salut-a-toi.org/)